 Is it the oldest Croatian town on the Adriatic

 Among its many claims to fame, Sibenik is also the oldest native Croatian town on the Adriatic.
-It has a wonderfully authentic feel to it even today, and one of the finest promotional videos about how life used to be can be found in the fortresses of the city – as well as online, above.
-I encourage you to watch it.
+It has a wonderfully authentic feel to it even today.
+And one of the finest videos about how life used to be can be found in the fortresses of the city.
+As well as online, above.

 Thanks to Nikola Tesla, Sibenik has the oldest street lights in the world

-Sibenik was not too far from the birthplace of that mind of the future, Nikola Tesla, and while the fabulous Krka waterfalls were not of the same magnificence of Niagara, they did play a role in history.
+Sibenik is not too far from the birthplace of that mind of the future, Nikola Tesla.
+And while the fabulous Krka waterfalls were not of the same magnificence of Niagara, they did play a role in history.